bugzilla/bugzilla/docs/en/rst/administering/categorization.rst

 Products
 ########

-Products typically represent real-world shipping products.
-Products can be given :ref:`classifications`.
+Products usually represent real-world shipping products.
-For example, if a company makes computer games, they could have a classification of "Games", and a separate product for each game.
-This company might also have a ``Common`` product for units of technology used in multiple games, and perhaps a few special products that represent items that are not actually shipping products (for example, "Website", or "Administration").

 Many of Bugzilla's settings are configurable on a per-product basis.
-The number of ``votes`` available to users is set per-product, as is the number of votes required to move a bug automatically from the UNCONFIRMED status to the CONFIRMED status.

 When creating or editing products the following options are
 available: